 The laser only targets the hair follicle and leaves the surrounding skin unharmed.
 But there are still some rules you would need to follow to not to harm your skin and to keep your comfort levels to the maximum.

 Right after your session, your clinician will apply to the treatment area some Aloe Vera gel.

 It is recommended you keep using the gel for the following 2-3 days.
 Make sure to use it as much as necessary.

 After your session, you might experience some redness.
 It should go away within 24 hours to a few days.

 For comfort purposes, you can put an icepack covered with a clean cloth on your skin.

-- Avoid sunlight – even if it is not very likely to do anyway.
+- Avoid sunlight – even if you are not likely to do it anyway.

 - Prevent the use of any lubricants or chemical products for 24 hours.